SteelCompendium/data-gen/Ancestries/Elf, High.md

 “Ajax has a kind of crude style, perhaps, but no taste.
 I have no objection to a villain, you understand.
 The world is a tale, but a tale is only as good as its villain.
 And Ajax is so … artless.
 We deserve a better villain.”

-Children of the solar celestials created to tend their libraries and attend to the true elves as heralds, the high elves remember a better age, before the coming of humans and war.
+Children of the solar celestials created to tend their libraries and attend to the true elves as heralds, the high elves remember a better age, before the coming of [[Human|humans]] and war.
 A time when the celestials were still in the world, and all that mattered was art and beauty.

 In the millennia since their creators retired to Arcadia, the high elves built a civilization for themselves, primarily living in and among the fallen celestial sky cities.
 With no creators left to please, the elves continue as they did before—collecting lore and knowledge, worshiping art, and turning more inward and distrusting of outsiders with each generation.